tableau/connector-plugin-sdk/README.md

 LogicalQueryFormat = dbo

+CommandLineOverride = LogLevel=Debug #Space separated list of arguments that are passed through to tabquerycli.exe.
+Each is prepended with -D.

 MaxThread = 6   #You can add this to control Max Thread number when you use TDVT to run single datasource, it cannot apply with multi datasource

 MaxSubThread = 4    #you can add this to control Max Sub Thread number for each test suit for this type of datasource